-So you’ve been to your local rescue and you have decided to adopt a puppy?
+So you’ve been to your local rescue or found a resposible breeder and you have decided to adopt a puppy?
 That’s great!
 Puppies are lots of fun and you will get to see your little pal grow.
 Puppies are curious and have lots of energy, which is what makes them so fun.
 However, you must make sure your home is safe for that little pup.
 Here are some ways to make sure your home puppy proof!

 Watch out for electrical hazards